mohanraj1980/AZ500-Lab/Instructions/Labs/Module_3/LAB_03_Analyze audit logs and reports.md

 1.  **Change** auditing to **ON** from **OFF**. warning
-**Note**: You now have the option to select where you wish audit logs to be writting to.
+**Note**: You now have the option to select where you wish audit logs to be written to.

 1.  **Select** all **3 options**, **Storage**, **Log analytics**, **Event hub**.